-Our morning’s program commences with a visit to the Chiesa di San Francesco D’Assisi, which contains works by the Baroque master, Serpotta, followed by a visit to San Lorenzo, a neighbouring oratory decorated with the cycles of the life of St Laurence and the Passion of Christ.
+Our morning’s program commences with a visit to the Chiesa di San Francesco D’Assisi, followed by a visit to San Lorenzo, a neighbouring oratory decorated with the cycles of the life of St Laurence and the Passion of Christ.
 Also by Serpotta, each scene in the narrative is presented in a small stage-like box that enclosed the space and allowed the master sculptor to convey an illusionary sense of depth, with the main figures in each scene dramatically interacting.
 The viewer is given the impression that he or she is looking through a window into the lives of Christ and St Laurence.

 The highlight of today, and perhaps of your whole tour, is a visit to the exquisite, untouched 18th-century Gangi palace which was the setting for the chapter of Lampedusa’s melancholic, ironic novel, The Leopard, entitled ‘A Ball’.
 You will be conducted through this private palace (not open to the public) which is almost exactly as it was when Giuseppe Tomasi di Lampedusa wrote his enchanting description.

-We then walk to one of Serpotta’s last commissions, the Santa Cita Oratory.
-Here in the elaborate High Baroque style we find scenes representing the twelve feasts from the life of Christ, presented in the same stage-like boxes that we encountered earlier at San Lorenzo.
+We then visit Santa Cita Oratory, which contains works by the Baroque master, Serpotta.
+Here in the elaborate High Baroque style, we find scenes representing the twelve feasts from the life of Christ, presented in the same stage-like boxes that we will encounter later at San Lorenzo.
 A highlight of the decorative scheme is the representation of the important Battle of Lepanto that covers the rear wall of the room.
-(Overnight Palermo) B